by Frank Coppola

 You can learn to pay attention.
 It takes awareness and practice.
 I'm a firm believer: the more you know, the more you grow.
 You better today knowing you have ADD.

-http://www.CrackTheAddCode.com/sp080224.html to sign up and I'll send you a copy of my new eBook "Get Into Action!" just for visiting.
+Just go to http://www.CrackTheAddCode.com/sp080224.html to sign up and I'll send you a copy of my new eBook "Get Into Action!" just for visiting.

-Senior Certified AD/HD Coach (SCAC) & Trainer, Executive Business Advisor & Clinical Psychotherapist who specializes in helping people get organized, overcome procrastination, effectively manage their time and gain focus.
+Frank Coppola is a Senior Certified AD/HD Coach (SCAC) & Trainer, Executive Business Advisor & Clinical Psychotherapist who specializes in helping people get organized, overcome procrastination, effectively manage their time and gain focus.

-ADD Coach, who specializes in helping people overcome procrastination, gain focus, and manage their time.
+Frank Coppola is an ADD Coach, who specializes in helping people overcome procrastination, gain focus, and manage their time.
 You can download a FREE copy of his special report Crack The ADD Code at: http://www.CrackTheAddCode.com

 No comments: